Katkarpriya/Bank-Loan-Report-Analysis/README.md

-# Bank-Loan-Report-Analysis POwer BI Project
+# Bank-Loan-Report-Analysis Power BI Project

 Welcome to the Bank Loan Analysis Power BI project repository!
 This project aims to provide insightful analysis and visualization of bank loan data using Power BI.